Monkey AIsland: The Hallucination of Monkey Island

 In October 1990, Lucasfilm Games - an experimental studio funded by George Lucas, working out of Skywalker Ranch - released The Secret of Monkey Island.
 It redefined the genre, and redefined what interactive storytelling could be.

-That constellation extended to the visual, a particular point of intererst for me as a visual designer and RetroTINK user.
-The backgrounds of The Secret of Monkey Island owed their atmospheric depth to artist Mark Ferrari, whose pioneering use of colour dithering had transformed what was possible within the brutal constraints of EGA’s 16-colour palette.
+That constellation extended to the visual - a particular point of interest for me as a visual designer and RetroTINK user.
+The backgrounds of The Secret of Monkey Island owed their atmospheric depth to artist Mark Ferrari, whose pioneering use of colour dithering transformed what was possible within the brutal constraints of EGA’s 16-colour palette.
 Ferrari had first introduced dithering to Lucasfilm Games through an act of quiet provocation: on the final day of production on Zak McKracken and the Alien Mindbenders (1988), he left a dithered twilight scene on his monitor and went to lunch.
-The image — rolling hills, live oaks, a moon rising in a blended sky — was so obviously superior to anything achievable with solid EGA colours that it sparked an immediate debate between Ron Gilbert and the head of the games division about whether dither could be compressed.
+The image - rolling hills, live oaks, a moon rising in a blended sky - was so obviously superior to anything achievable with solid EGA colours that it sparked an immediate debate between Ron Gilbert and the head of the games division about whether dither could be compressed.
 Within two months, it could.
-By the time Ferrari led the background art on Monkey Island, dithering had become a house technique, allowing him to suggest hundreds of intermediate tones from just 16 source colours and lending the game’s environments a painterly quality that its contemporaries, working in flat fills, could not match.
-Notably, some argue the EGA dithered version of Monkey Island surpasses the later VGA release.
+By the time Ferrari led the background art on Monkey Island, dithering had become a house technique, allowing him to suggest hundreds of intermediate tones from just 16 source colours and lending the game’s environments a painterly quality that its contemporaries, working in flat fills, couldn’t match.

 First Generation: March 2026